 There are six things the Lord hates, seven that are detestable to him: haughty eyes a lying tongue, hands that shed innocent blood, a heart that devises wicked schemes, feet that are quick to rush into evil, a false witness who pours out lies and a person who stirs up conflict in the community~ Proverbs 6:16-19 NIV

-I do a fair amount of speaking and teaching in a number of different settings.
-Every once in a while, I will say a particular sin or behavior is especially heinous from God’s perspective. when this happens it is not at all unusual for someone to approach me afterward and ask in a rather incredulous tone if I really believe that some sins are more horrible than others.
+Every so often, when I’m teaching on the Bible I will say something about a particular sin or behavior being especially bad or harmful from God’s perspective. when this happens it is not at all unusual for someone to approach me afterward and ask if I really believe some sins are worse than others.
 The question is typically framed in the following way:

 “Don’t you believe all sin is the same as all other sin?”

 “Yes and no”

 I say “yes’ because I sincerely believe that all sin is sin (and sin is objectively terrible and harmful) and in one sense no sin is anymore sinful than any other.
-Any sin (no matter how small or seemingly insignificant) will keep a person out of heaven if they refuse to repent of their sin and put their faith Jesus (Romans 3:23, Romans 6:32, 2nd Corinthians 5:21, Ephesians 2:1-3).
+This is because any sin, no matter how small or seemingly insignificant will keep a person out of heaven if they refuse to repent of their sin and put their faith Jesus (Romans 3:23, Romans 6:32, 2nd Corinthians 5:21, Ephesians 2:1-3).

 That said, I do not believe that “all sin is exactly the same”.
 Nor do I believe that the view that “all sin is the same” can be backed up biblically (1stJohn 5:17, Matthew 12:31, 1stCorinthians 6:9-10, Ephesians 5:5, Galatians 5:21).
 Furthermore, this idea actually leads to more sin rather than less, and therefore ought to be examined more closely.